 Welcome to FullContact!

 FullContact is a powerful contact management tool that helps you stay fully connected with your contacts.
-As a centralized database, FullContact syncs together all of your address books, merges duplicates, and adds more complete and enriched contact information from the web.
-FullContact lets you keep all your contacts synchronized and up-to-date on your phone, desktop, and even in your Gmail inbox.
+As a centralized database, FullContact syncs together all of your address books, merges duplicates and adds more complete and enriched contact information.
+FullContact lets you keep all your contacts synchronized and up-to-date on your phone, desktop, and even in your Gmail.
 Download our apps and you’ll be able to access your contacts everywhere you need them.

-This guide serves as a resource for getting started with our FullContact for Gmail extension.
+This guide serves as a resource for getting started with FullContact for Gmail.
 We outline the first things to do as a new user, best practice actions to take, and how to become a power user.
 Welcome aboard!

-Before you dive into this guide, download and watch our Getting Started webinar.
-You'll hear from one of our Customer Success Advocates and learn new tips and tricks.
+Before you dive into this guide, we suggest downloading and watching our Getting Started webinar.
 Prepare to become a FullContact power user!

 - Knowledge Base: Our Knowledge Base is a good place to find all FullContact help articles and how-to guidance.